MttArmstrong/testing-new-framework/_episodes/04-why-open-source.md

 Even if you're not completely swayed by the philosophical arguments above, there may be other, more practical reasons to lean towards open-source licensing.

 One very simple, but often compelling, reason is that the sponsor of your research may require (or encourage) you to release your software products as open source.
+At this point in time, many (most) U.S. federal research sponsors are encouraging "open science" with policies that explicitly or implicitly encourage open source.
-For example, within the U.S. Department of Energy, several programs have adopted such a [policy](https://science.osti.gov/-/media/ascr/pdf/research/docs/Doe_lab_developed_software_policy.pdf).
+Within the U.S. Department of Energy, several programs have adopted a [policy](https://science.osti.gov/-/media/ascr/pdf/research/docs/Doe_lab_developed_software_policy.pdf) that prefers open-source release unless there is a reason not to do so.

 Another common reason to favor open-source licensing is to facilitate building a community around your software.
 Understandably, an open and accessible code base is likely to be more attractive and have a lower barrier to entry for potential contributors than closed source.
 On the other hand, having to complete an explicit license agreement is a barrier to use (or contribution) of closed-source software.
-At most institutions, only a few people are authorized to sign legal agreements on behalf of the organization.
-Usually a license agreement would have to be reviewed and executed by an IP lawyer, which can cause delays.
+At most institutions, only a few people are authorized to sign legal agreements on behalf of the organization.Usually, a license agreement would have to be reviewed and executed by an IP lawyer, which can cause delays.
 In some cases, the institution and the licensor may be unable to come to agreement and it may be impossible to obtain the license.

 And, on a related note, if you're using a proprietary license, you have to manage and archive all of the paperwork associated with those licenses so that you know who your licenses are.